abettermap/custom-cuisine-site/home.md

 permalink: /home/
 ---

+# PAGE NOT CURRENTLY IN USE, EVERYTHING IN HOME.HTML

 ## Full-Service McKinney Based Catering Serving the North Texas Metroplex
 Custom Cuisine Catering based in McKinney, Texas, is a full-service caterer for corporate, private and special events.
 Let us take care of the cooking and service so you can sit back and enjoy your event.